jomullen11/Teams-Sidebar/README.md

 # Teams-Sidebar

-The Teams pullout sidebar for 1280thezone.com
+The Teams pullout sidebar for the Helio Collaborative project with 1280thezone.com